 How’s the build quality of the Beyerdynamic Aventho Wired headphones?

-As far as build is concerned, I’m completely torn on whether or not I like it or not.
-One day I wake up wishing they were a just a little more sturdy and the next day I’m tossing them in my bag thankful that they’re so flexible.
+I’m completely torn on whether or not I like the build of these headphones or not.
+One day I wake up wishing they were just a little sturdier and the next day I’m thankful that they’re so flexible.
 That said, there is one thing in particular that I wish were better about the build quality of these headphones, especially when you take into account how expensive these are.

 My main issue with these is the headband.
 As on-ears, I expect the Aventho Wired to fit tightly because otherwise: they’d just fly off my head every time I turn around.
 Beyerdynamic did a great job in making the clamping force just tight enough to stay on your head, but not too tight that they hurt.
 Still, I think these could benefit greatly from some more padding at the crown of the head.
-If the team at Beyerdynamic had been even a little more generous with the plush padding underneath the headband: I don’t think these would have any amount of discomfort.
 As it stands, I feel a constant, slight pressure that makes me very aware of the headphones.

 Besides that, these headphones basically check all the boxes when it comes to what you’d expect from a premium build.
-The entire frame of the headphones is made of a thin metal that seems to do fine under small amounts of stress.
-Even the plastic along the inside that holds the adjustable headband in place feels more like tough wood than it does flimsy plastic.
-I’m not entirely convinced that if you lean on your bag the wrong way something here won’t snap—because everything is so thin and small that it’s hard to imagine them not snapping under above average force.
-They also don’t have hinges for folding, so even though the ear cups rotate 90-degrees to lie flat: they’re not as portable as I think they could be if these were designed to collapse down.
+The entire frame of the headphones is made of a thin metal that seems to do fine under small amounts of stress—even the plastic along the inside that holds the headband in place feels tough.
+The headphones don’t have folding hinges, so you can’t compact them too much.

-The ear cups have a matte black finish that is surprisingly resistant to my grubby fingerprints which is great to see.
-What’s even better is the thin metal ring that surrounds them is a nice touch that adds a bit of flash to the otherwise minimalist design.
+The ear cups have a matte black finish that is surprisingly resistant to fingerprints and the thin metal ring that surrounds each ear cup is a nice accent.
 Of course, they’re still on-ears, so the fit and isolation aren’t great.
 You’ll easily hear what’s going on around you, but that just comes along with the form factor.
 Thankfully, they are pretty comfortable thanks to the plush leatherette padding that you can easily replace on their website if they get worn down over time.
 Similarly, the audio cable is also removable for easy replacement.
-Beyerdynamic made sure that you’ll be able to make thee last as long as you want them to.

 The Beyerdynamic Aventho Wired headphones have a removable 3.5mm audio cable